Geraldcdx/IVLEDownloader/docs/Developerguide.md

 ## 4. Testing
 ### 4.1 Types of testing:
 * Since it was done in the summer, there was no modules available.
 However, we requested help from professors to get CP2106 and CS2040 available to be used for testing.
-* Unit tests targeting the lowest level methods/classes and ensured that each class functioned properly.
-* Integration tests that are checking the integration of all code units and each class would work properly.
-* Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.
-The GUI and code worked together to achieve the intended outcome that we set.

 ### 4.2 Conclusion:
 The testing of the IVLE Downloader has been successful.